MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 1. Cloud-native security architecture design
 2. Data engineering for security intelligence
-3. Applied machine learning for cybersecurity
+3. Applying machine learning to cybersecurity problems
 4. Infrastructure as code for security systems
 5. Effective visualization of complex security data

 ## Development & Testing

-### Testing the Threat Normalizer
+### Testing
 I've set up unit tests for the `threat_normalizer` function, which you can find in `src/functions/data_processing/threat_normalizer.py`.
 The goal of these tests is to make sure the data normalization logic works correctly for the different threat intelligence sources I'm using.

 #### Setup